Capivara07/capivara07.github.io/README.md

 # capivara07.github.io
-All of my projects in one page.
+All of my more serious projects as a beginner.